Skip to content

 The Anatomy of a Lean-To Roof: Using the Right Tools and Materials

-A lean-to roof is a type of roofing design that slopes in one direction, with one side of the roof attached to an existing structure or wall.
+A Lean-to Roof is a type of roofing design that slopes in one direction, with one side of the roof attached to an existing structure or wall.
 It is commonly used for home extensions, carports, and other outdoor structures.
 The lean-to-roof design is simple and cost-effective, making it a popular choice for homeowners who want to add more space without breaking the bank.
-In this article, we will explore the benefits of building a lean-to roof, describe the materials that you need for building a lean-to and, finally, we will answer some common questions about building a lean-to in Ireland.

 Polycarbonate DIY lean-to roof in Ireland | Plastic Solutions Ireland